-HER2 is a tyrosine kinase receptor growth-promoting protein expressed on the surface of various tissue cells throughout the body and is involved in normal cell growth.^{1,2} In some cancers, HER2 expression is amplified or the cells have activating mutations.^{1,3} HER2 protein overexpression may occur as a result of HER2 gene amplification and is often associated with aggressive disease and poor prognosis.4 literature is limited.
-HER2 overexpression (IHC 3+) has been observed at rates from 1% to 28% in these solid tumors.^{7,8} There is an unmet need for effective therapies for certain HER2 expressing solid tumors, particularly for those who have progressed on or are refractory to standard of care therapies as there are currently no approved HER2 directed therapies for these cancers.^{2,9}

-While HER2 directed therapies have been used to treat breast, gastric, lung and colorectal cancers, more research is needed in evaluating their potential in treating other HER2 expressing tumor types.^{2,5,6}
+HER2 is a tyrosine kinase receptor growth-promoting protein expressed on the surface of various tissue cells throughout the body and is involved in normal cell growth.
+In some cancers, HER2 expression is amplified or the cells have activating mutations.
+HER2 protein overexpression may occur as a result of HER2 gene amplification and is often associated with aggressive disease and poor prognosis.
+While HER2 directed therapies have been used to treat breast, gastric, lung and colorectal cancers, more research is needed evaluating their potential role in treating other HER2 expressing solid tumor types.

-HER2 is an emerging biomarker in biliary tract, bladder, cervical, endometrial, ovarian and pancreatic cancers.3 Testing is not routinely performed in these additional tumor types and as a result, available
+HER2 is an emerging biomarker in solid tumor types including biliary tract, bladder, cervical, endometrial, ovarian and pancreatic cancers.
+Testing is not routinely performed in these additional tumor types and as a result, available literature is limited.
+In these solid tumors, HER2 positive expression, classified as IHC 3+, has been observed at rates from 1% to 28%.